of business leaders can't confidently prove how their AI decisions are made, or who is accountable for them.

 AI hands you endless information.
 What it can't give you is the judgement to weigh it, the values to act on it, or the nerve to own the decision.
 That's what we form, practised in real life, not filed away as theory you'll forget.
 Within the first week, it begins to show in how you decide.

 Courses give you more to know and it fades by Friday.
-Formation builds judgement you actually use, until clear thinking becomes a habit, not a note.
+Formation builds judgement you use every day, until clear thinking becomes a habit, not a note.

 This is not opinion dressed up as a framework.
 The case for the human layer is drawn from Grant Thornton, Deloitte and KPMG data and from King's College London's work on human–AI collaboration.